Why Eric Clapton Had His Driver’s License Suspended

-In January 1988, he faced a magistrate after blowing past a police car in his Ferrari at 111 miles per hour, losing his license for six weeks and being hit with a $220 fine due to his "poor driving record" and flimsy excuse for speeding (his lawyer claimed he was "hurrying to a charity cricket match").
+He faced a magistrate in January 1988 after blowing past a police car in his Ferrari at 111 miles per hour, losing his license for six weeks and being hit with a $220 fine due to his "poor driving record" and flimsy excuse for speeding.
+(His lawyer claimed he was "hurrying to a charity cricket match.")

 Fortunately for Clapton, he was on tour when the 1990 suspension was handed down, and presumably already had a ride waiting for him to his April 2 gig at Madison Square Garden.
-And while he managed to stay out of trouble for a while, he still has a weakness for putting the pedal to the metal: Clapton again ran afoul of the law in October 2004, when French police fined him nearly $1,000 and suspended his license after clocking him going 134MPH.
+He managed to stay out of trouble for a while, but still had a weakness for putting the pedal to the metal: Clapton again ran afoul of the law in October 2004, when French police fined him nearly $1,000 and suspended his license after clocking him going 134MPH.

 Ranking Every Eric Clapton Album